Kitchen Stewardship | Caring for All Our Gifts

 Natural bug repellent bottles lined up together and a bug on skin.

-I tested at least 17 different chemical free bug sprays from various companies, and although I only have “proof” of effectiveness (i.e. our anecdotal evidence) on some but not all of them, strangely enough, that may not matter.
+I tested over 17 different chemical free bug sprays from various companies, and although I only have “proof” of effectiveness (i.e. our anecdotal evidence) on some but not all of them, strangely enough, that may not matter.

 I know when you’re shopping for the best natural bug spray, the first (and only) question you may care about is: